popgengui/agestrucnb/README.md

 Current compatible python versions
 ----------------------------------
 	python 3.5 and 3.6

 	python 2.7 (python 3 is recommended, as 2.7 requires building an older version of simuPOP)

+	These are the python versions on which the program was developed and tested.
+Other versions may work, too.

 OS-comaptibility
 -----------------